Kh-101: Russian invasion of Ukraine

 The Kh-101 has been used extensively in the Russian invasion of Ukraine.
-US Department of Defense sources claimed that they experienced a not-insignificant failure rate: "either they're failing to launch, or they're failing to hit the target, or they're failing to explode on contact."
+US Department of Defense sources claimed that they experienced a significant failure rate: "either they're failing to launch, or they're failing to hit the target, or they're failing to explode on contact."
 Ukraine at War: Paving the Road from Survival to Victory, a July 2022 study published by the UK Royal United Services Institute (RUSI) for Defense and Security Studies, disagreed, noting that "as far as Ukrainian military scientists can determine, this is actually quite rare", with RUSI instead attributing the high rate of downed missiles to Ukrainian interception.

 On 6 March 2022, about eight Kh-101 cruise missiles launched by Tu-160 and Tu-95MS strategic bombers from over the Black Sea targeted the Havryshivka Vinnytsia International Airport.

 On 14 September 2022, Ukrainian MoD reported Russian forces used eight Kh-101 cruise missiles, probably from Tu-95MS bombers, to target various hydraulic structures in Kryvyi Rih.
 This caused the water level of the Inhulets river to rise sharply.
 Previously it was reported that Kh-22 missiles had been used.

 Since late 2022, an upgraded version of the Kh‑101 has been observed featuring the L-504 decoy dispenser developed by the Samara Research Institute "Ekran".
 This dispenser allows the missile to release countermeasures such as chaff and flares to confuse and evade radar‑guided air defences.
 In addition, the missile has been enhanced with an Otblesk‑U optical guidance system, which compares real‑time terrain images with preloaded maps for improved targeting precision.

 During the 29 December 2023 Russian strikes on Ukraine Kh-101s were seen deploying decoy flares.

-According to Defense Express, analysis of wreckage and debris from a Kh-101 shot down over Ukraine in March 2024 indicates that starting from early 2024, the size of the Kh-101 warhead was increased from 450kg to 800kg.
+According to Defense Express, analysis of wreckage and debris from a Kh-101 shot down over Ukraine in March 2024 indicates that starting from early 2024, the size of the Kh-101 warhead was increased from 450 kg to 800 kg.
 This increase was made possible by reducing the capacity of the fuel tank, which accordingly lowers the range of the missile.